complexsystemslab/project_ideas/project_ideas.md

 https://github.com/md861/HypFEM

 This would be jointly with Mayank Drolia.

+This can also be applied to genomic data.

 ### Project idea 7B (Neural cellular automata for control of complex systems)